Anna Ferruzzo

 Anna Ferruzzo (born 17 February 1966) is an Italian film, stage and television actress.

 Life and career

 Born in Taranto, Ferruzzo started her career on stage when she was 18 years old.
 In 2000, she made her film debut in Denis Rabaglia's Azzurro, and in 2003, she had her breakout with Edoardo Winspeare's The Miracle.

 In 2017, she got a Nastro d'Argento nomination for Best Supporting Actress thanks to her performance in Fabio Mollo's There Is a Light.
 Ferruzzo is also active on television, appearing in popular series such as Distretto di Polizia, La squadra and RIS Delitti Imperfetti.

 Personal life

 In 2018, Ferruzzo married the actor Massimo Wertmüller.
+They have no children.